chocolatey/choco-wiki/How-To-Create-Custom-Package-Templates.md

 # Create Your Own Custom Package Templates

-As of [choco 0.9.9.9](https://github.com/chocolatey/choco/issues/76), Chocolatey has allowed you to create your own custom templates when the built-in template is not enough.
+As of [choco 0.9.9.9](https://github.com/chocolatey/choco/issues/76), you can create your own custom package templates when the built-in template is not enough.

 ## Overview
 A template is used for creating packages.
 Chocolatey (choco) has a built-in template that it uses when generating a new package from the command [[`choco new`|CommandsNew]].